Badsey Races -

 In 2018 “Bluebottle Buzzin” took a break, so “Acceleramus” from London entered and took the glory, while still not beating the “Bluebottle Buzzin” times.

-The races have developed tremendously over the past three years and we now have a much improved plan of what to do.
-We have refined the event, now including a drinks bar, a food station and an ice cream van.
-There is the prospect of a bouncy castle to keep the tiny ones entertained in 2019.
+The races developed tremendously over the first four years and we now have a much improved plan of what to do.
+We refined the event, now including a drinks bar, a food station and an ice cream van.
+Even a bouncy castle to keep the tiny ones entertained in was added in 2019.

-The event has generated a party atmosphere, and even the rain in 2018 didn’t dampen spirits at all.
+The event has generated a party atmosphere, and even the rain in 2018 didn’t dampen spirits.